How is it used?

 - Pancreatitis

-Low glucose levels (hypoglycaemia) are also seen with:
+Low glucose levels (hypoglycaemia) are seen with:

 Is there anything else I should know?